SUNET/python_x509_pkcs11/docs/README.md

 The `response()` function generate a OCSP response. https://www.rfc-editor.org/rfc/rfc6960#section-4.2.1

-If key_label is not None and requestor_name is not None then sign the request with the key_label in the pkcs11 device.
+key_label is the key label in the PKCS11 device that will sign the response.

 responder_id is the Dict with the responders x509 Names.